Yolean/kafka-topics-copy/README.md

 ### Experiment 2: Kafka exactly-once semantics

 The framework should be stable, but the [client code](src/main/java/se/yolean/kafka/topicscopy/tasks/CopyByPoll.java) here needs review, in particular WRT error handling.

-# [At your own risk] Kafka Topics Copy

-Copy a Kafka Topic within the same Kafka Cluster.
-Useful for reducing the number of partitions for a topic.
-It keeps the keys of records, therefore ordering for a specific key is still guaranteed, even though the number of partitions is different.

 # Running